balapriyac/data-science-tutorials/README.md

 # Data Science Tutorials
 If you're coming from one of my data science tutorials, you'll find the code and the links to the tutorials here.
-Hope you find it useful.
+I hope you find them helpful.
 Happy learning and coding!

 <img src="https://i.imgur.com/Da3iKuA.jpeg" alt="data-science-tutorials" width="800"/></img>